secondary header

 While Nick waited (he could not bring himself to look at the location where his brother took his last breath), I walked from the car which was parked a block over, as there was no way to park on the busy street itself.
 Accompanied by my future son-in-law, I walked down the incline of the street on a very narrow strip of sidewalk, the embankment a sharply inclined plane on my right like a wall, and immediately noted the tire marks.
 My husband was there, crying, his hands tracing the black marks from where the car had first made contact with the embankment after driving off the street.
 I understood that by touching those marks, Joey was able to connect to Eric’s last few seconds on Earth.
 It was heart wrenching, yet in my raw grief, I did not cry.
 I was still in some sort of non-reality, a fog.

-looked up into the blackness of the dark night sky.
+I’m not sure how long we stood there.
+Time absolutely stood still.
+Somehow, I continued to breathe.
+I looked up into the blackness of the dark night sky.
 I felt the eternal vastness of the universe.
 I looked around and wondered what might have been the very last thing Eric saw.
 I breathed.
 I pondered.
 This was the place where Eric’s life had ended.
 But more than that, I knew in my heart that this was the place where Eric’s new life had begun.

 That must have been what I hung onto…where Eric’s new life had begun.
 Already, there was a shift in what would normally have been nothing but devastation.